Google Analytics Campaign Tracking [for beginners]

 Remember, these are the built-in reports that come standard with GA.
 There is an option to track additional, non-standard dimensions.
 Those will be under custom reports, and they are a topic for a different post.
 Everything I’ve described here applies to the built-in campaign reporting, and the standard parameters.
 They are things that beginners should be aware of.

-So now you’re ready!
+So now you’re ready to incorporate the Google Analytics Campaign Tracking tool into the examination of your marketing efforts!
 Be sure to use the same campaign parameters for any campaign that’s running across multiple channels, (Twitter, Instagram, email).
 If you standardize the campaign name and vary the channel/source/medium information, you can compare across channels and by ad type.
 Maybe you’ll discover that a promo code works well in email, but mentioning a trade-in rebate works better for your social media posts.

 At a higher level, as you look at a roll-up of how every channel is performing, the channel groupings will show you what data belongs with which channel.